alifarghaly/MT/README.md

 3. Script normalizes the input.
 For English it lowers the case, for Arabic it removes hamza and diacritics
 4. Data is in a python dictionary with the keys are the Englsh expressons and the values are their Arabic translation
-The data is in a separte file thst should be in the same directory of the script.
+The data currently is limited and  is in a separte file thst should be in the same directory of the script.
 This is work in progress
+Added voice output of the translated phrase in addition to the written output